Would you like to work alongside teachers and other educational professionals to support children to reach their potential?

 24 weeks part-time

-This course has two compulsory full day workshops delivered on campus.
+This course has two compulsory full day workshops delivered on campus or via skype.

 Offered online or partly online

 |Indicative Fees||No tuition fees for domestic students View full fees information|

 To see the information for international students change your location using the button at the top right of the screen.